12 Keys’ Fentanyl Rehab Center In Florida

 - The likelihood of causing dependence when used.

 Fentanyl is classified as a schedule II prescription drug.
 This means it has a high potential for abuse and is prescribed only under severe restrictions and parameters.
 When a doctor prescribes Fentanyl, there should be close, regular monitoring of the patient to ensure the drug is used properly and only when needed.
-Help is available 24/7 call this number for a free personal consultation for yourself or a loved one 866-480-4328.
+Help is available 24/7 call our fentanyl rehab in Florida for a free personal consultation for yourself or a loved one 800-338-5770.

-According the National Institute of Drug Abuse, here is what else you should know about Fentanyl:
+According to the National Institute of Drug Abuse, here is what else you should know about Fentanyl:

 - Fentanyl is up to 100 times more potent than morphine.